sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 - Perfect Block provides a window of opportunity (0.3s) during an opponents attack.
 - Perfect Block further reduces damage based on block skill (50% to 90%), staggers the enemy, begins a slomo for 2s, and opens a 5s window a “Response Attack” which provides a 10-30% dmg boost based on timing.
 - Reticle will change colors to indicate Perfect Block counter windows.

-## Melee Weapons & H2H
-- Can perform power attacks with one button (default mouse button 4) instead of holding left click.
-- 10% to 30% damage buff on response attacks from Perfect Dodge/Block within 5s window.
-- Ragdoll's enemy based on an enemy strength roll, each 10 strength give 9% resistance

 #### Attack Cancel / Feint
 - Feint window - Cancel attacks early (before hit) to bait reactions with weapon and attack specific timings for an immersive combat feel